 Examples: What kinds of insects live in my backyard?
 What kinds of leaves grow in my neighborhood?
 What different twigs grow on trees in the park by my house?

-Follow this format: What kinds of (item) (location) (verb) birds in my neighborhood are leaves are in the park trains in the world are in the world dinosaurs were YOUR My Question: ?
+Follow this format: W Vhat kinds of ?

+(item) (verb) (location)

+birds are in my neighborhood

+leaves are in the park

+trains are in the world

+dinosaurs were in the world

+YOUR My (Question:

 TURN